Spectral Expansion Series with Parenthesis for the Nonself-adjoint Periodic Differential Operators

-In this paper, we investigate the spectral expansion for the general and frequent case when the operator $L$ is not an asymptotically spectral operator.
-We consider the effect of the spectral singularities, especially the spectral singularity at infinity, to the spectral expansion and try to write the spectral expansion in term of the quasimomentum $t$ as precise as possible.
-For this we introduce new concepts as essential singular quasimomentum (ESQ) and essential spectral singularities (ESS) defined at the end of this section (see Definition 5).
-Here\ we do not investigate the technical details as replacement of $t$ to the spectral parameter $\lambda$ and regularization which can be done in a standard way.
-The case $n=2$ is investigated in detail.
-To discuss more precisely the obtained results we need some preliminary facts about: \textbf{(a) }eigenvalues and eigenfunction of $L_{t},$ \textbf{(b)} spectral singularities of $L$ and \textbf{(c) }spectral expansion of $L$
+In this paper, we construct the spectral expansion for the nonself-adjoint operator $L$ by introducing new concepts as singular quasimomenta (SQ), essential spectral singularities (ESS) and ESS at infinity defined at the end of this section.
+The case $n=2$ was investigated in [16].
+To discuss in detail the obtained results we need some preliminary facts about: